Location and directions

 Drive to Bradford passing the Moulton factory on the left-hand side.
 Turn right at the Bunch of Grapes pub (on your right) into Whiteheads Lane.
 There is also a black and white sign for the Quaker Meeting House at the bottom of the lane.
 The Meeting House is on the left.

 There are several paying public car parks within 5-10 minutes' walking distance from the Meeting House - the nearest at the Library and two more at St Margaret's Hall and at the railway station.
 Please use the public car parks if able-bodied as the Meeting House car park is small.
-Charges apply on all three car parks from Mondays to Saturdays (including bank holidays) from 8am to 6pm.
-Zone B of the station car park is available for all day parking.
+Charges apply on all three car parks from Mondays to Saturdays (including bank holidays) from 8am to 6pm and on Sundays from 10am to 4pm, except for disabled badge holders who can use the car parks free of charge.
+Zone B of the station car park is available for all day parking during the week.
 Maximum stay on Zone A of the station car park and on St. Margaret's Hall car park is 3 hours, on the Library car park 2 hours.
-The Library car park is closed on Thursdays until 5pm for the weekly market.
-Charges range from £0.40 (Library £0.60) for up to 1 hour to £6.30 for all day (Station car park Zone B only).
-(All information last checked 5 February 2020)
+The Library car park is closed on Thursdays mornings for the weekly market.
+Monday to Saturday charges range from £0.40 (Library £0.60) for up to 1 hour to £6.30 for all day (Station car park Zone B only).
+The Sunday charge is £0.80 per visit.
+Payment can be made by cash, card, or mobile phone (station car parks), cash or mobile phone (St. Margaret's Hall), or mobile phone only (Library).
+(All information last checked 22 June 2022 - information on Library car park based on previous info and guesswork as the only ticket machine was out of order and did not display any information)